A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Stack of -bundles on the Fargues-Fontaine curve

 Equivalently this is an \'etale sheaf on $X$ with an action of $G$ that is \'etale locally isomorphic to $G$. \end{def/prop}

-The relative Fargues-Fontaine curve $X_S$ for a perfectoid space $S\in \Perf_{\F}$ is sousperfectoid by \cite[Proof of 11.2.1]{Berkeley}.
-Hence one can apply the above and talk about $G$-torsors on $X_S$ in the sense of exact tensor functors.
-On the other hand, post-composing with the exact tensor equivalence $\Bun(X_S^\text{alg})\cong \Bun(X_S)$, one sees that GAGA extends to an equivalence between categories of $G$-torsors on $X_S$ and $X_S^\text{alg}$.
+The relative Fargues-Fontaine curve $X_S$ for a perfectoid space $S\in \Perf$ is sousperfectoid by \cite[Proof of Proposition 11.2.1]{Berkeley}.
+Hence one can talk about $G$-torsors on $X_S$ as above.
+Moreover, by post-composing with the exact tensor equivalence $\Bun(X_S^\text{alg})\cong \Bun(X_S)$, GAGA extends to an equivalence between categories of $G$-torsors on $X_S$ and $X_S^\text{alg}$.

-\begin{def/prop}{(\cite[II.2.1,III.1.2-3]{FS})} The pre-stack on $\Perf_{\F}$ sending a perfectoid space $S\in \Perf_{\F}$ to the groupoid of $G$-torsors on $X_S$ is a small v-stack, denoted by $\Bun_G$. \end{def/prop}
+\begin{def/prop}[{\cite[Proposition II.2.1, Definition III.1.2, Proposition III.13]{FS}}] The pre-stack on $\Perf_{\F}$ sending a perfectoid space $S\in \Perf_{\F}$ to the groupoid of $G$-torsors on $X_S$ is a small v-stack, denoted by $\Bun_G$. \end{def/prop}

-Using Tannakian $G$-torsors, the interpretation of the $\Bdr^+$-affine Grassmannian $\Gr_{\GL_n}$ as parametrizing modifications of the trivial rank $n$ vector bundle generalizes to any other reductive group $G/F$:
+Using Tannakian formalism, the interpretation of the $\Bdr^+$-affine Grassmannian $\Gr_{\GL_n}$ as parametrizing modifications of the trivial rank $n$ vector bundle generalizes to any other reductive group $G/\Q_p$:

 For $S=\Spa(R,R^+)\in \Perf_{\F}$ with an untilt $S^\sharp$ over $F$, viewed as a closed Cartier divisor on $X_S$, the equivalence between $\Bun(X_S^\text{alg})$ and the 2-fiber product